Mamr245/playwright-test-automation/README.md

 <h1 align="center">Playwright Automation Project :computer:</h1>

 ### :question: What is this?
-This project contains automated tests for https://the-internet.herokuapp.com/.
+This project contains automated tests for https://the-internet.herokuapp.com/, a website with various automation challenges.
 It helped me explore many Playwright features while applying what I learned in the course [Playwright: Web Automation Testing From Zero to Hero](https://www.udemy.com/course/playwright-from-zero-to-hero/).
 It runs every Wednesday using GitHub Actions and you can check the results [here](https://github.com/Mamr245/playwright-test-automation/actions).